Raku/intellij-ide-plugin/perl6-idea-plugin/docs/completion.md

 ##### Caller

-Caller flag indicates what type of package is enclosing for element we want to complete/resolve.
+The caller flag indicates what type of package is enclosing for the element we want to complete/resolve.
 It is needed because private attributes have different behavior based on `role does roles` or `class does roles` pattern.

 ##### Broken compositional chain